kevaniy0/pokemon-search/README.md

 - Artificial error generation to test ErrorBoundary. (click on the Error button)
 - Responsive design using **Tailwind CSS**.

+## 🧪 Testing & Coverage

+- Full project coverage in the `unit-testing` branch using **Vitest** and **React Testing Library**.

+- 24 tests across 8 files, including unit and integration tests for components, API calls, loading states, error handling, and localStorage.

 ## ⚙️ Technologies

 - **React** (class components)